cloud-gov/cg-site/content/docs/apps/node.md

 - Do not put test harnesses or transpilers in your dependencies object.
 View the npm [documentation](https://docs.npmjs.com/files/package.json#dependencies) for more on this.

+- To ensure you only download the necessary dependencies, you should ensure that `NODE_ENV` is set to `production`, or pass the pass the `--production` flag on install.
+By setting this property, `npm install` will only install modules in your `dependencies` section of the `package.json` while ignoring those in the `devDependencies` section.

 - Use the [cfenv](https://www.npmjs.com/package/cfenv) module to assist with parsing the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables.

     ```javascript